galaxyproject/training-material/topics/single-cell/tutorials/spatial-melanoma-SPICA/tutorial.md

 # Return the processed table to SpatialData

 Everything computed so far lives in an AnnData object.
-Writing it back into the spatial object keeps the annotations together with the image and the segmentation, so the result can be plotted or opened in a viewer such as napari ({% cite Marconato2025SpatialData %}).
+Writing it back into the spatialData object keeps the annotations together with the image and the segmentation, so the result can be plotted or opened in a viewer such as napari ({% cite Marconato2025SpatialData %}).

 > <hands-on-title>Create the final processed object</hands-on-title>
 >